jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

  the License.
 -->

-The first opinionated option provided to you by Spring Boot for VMware GemFire (SBDG) is a [`ClientCache`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) instance that you get by declaring Spring Boot for VMware GemFire on your application classpath.
+The first opinionated option provided to you by [spring-boot-gemfire-name] is a [`ClientCache`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientCache.html) instance that you get by declaring [spring-boot-gemfire-name] on your application classpath.

-It is assumed that most application developers who use Spring Boot to build applications backed by VMware GemFire are building cache client applications deployed in a VMware GemFire [Client/Server Topology](https://geode.apache.org/docs/guide/115/topologies_and_comm/cs_configuration/chapter_overview.html).
+It is assumed that most application developers who use Spring Boot to build applications backed by [vmware-gemfire-name] are building cache client applications deployed in a [vmware-gemfire-name] [Client/Server Topology](https://geode.apache.org/docs/guide/115/topologies_and_comm/cs_configuration/chapter_overview.html).
-The client/server topology is the most common and traditional architecture employed by enterprise applications that use VMware GemFire.
+The client/server topology is the most common and traditional architecture employed by enterprise applications that use [vmware-gemfire-name].

-For example, you can begin building a Spring Boot VMware GemFire `ClientCache` application by declaring the `spring-geode-starter` on your application’s classpath:
+For example, you can begin building a Spring Boot [vmware-gemfire-name] `ClientCache` application by declaring the `spring-geode-starter` on your application’s classpath:

-Example 1.
-Spring Boot for VMware GemFire on the application classpath
+Example 1. [spring-boot-gemfire-name] on the application classpath